ArthurKakande/DataFestAfrica2023/README.md

 The repository is organized into the following sections:

-1. **datasets**: This folder contains various datasets that are relevant to the session.
+1. **Datasets**: This folder contains various datasets that are relevant to the session.
 One of the datasets has been carefully curated to provide you with real-world examples and practical insights while the other is an uncleaned raw dataset from Twitter during the 2022 Kenya general elections.
 This Kenya dataset is the raw uncleaned version a portion of what was used in extracting insights for the Byte Bullies Report by Pollicy.

 2. **Python Files**: In this section, you will find a collection of Python files that accompany the session.
-These files can be used to follow along with the presentations, demos, and workshops.
+These files can be used to follow along with the demos.
+We will explore both a simplified approach to text representation and a more complete option requiring running more advanced models such as popular BERT based models.

 3. **Presentation Slides**: The presentation slides from the session will be made available here.
 You can refer to them to recap the topics covered or explore further on your own.